DavidErika/Text-Based-Adventure-Game/README.md

 ## Setup Instructions
 1.Download the template:
-Download game1_template.zip from Learning Central and extract it to a working folder.

 2.Install Python:
 Ensure Python 3.x is installed on your system.
 You can download it from python.org.